Blaizzy/mlx-embeddings/docs/Manpage.md

 * `-d`, `--debug`:
   If brewing fails, open an interactive debugging session with access to IRB or a shell inside the temporary build directory.
+* `-f`, `--force`:
+  Install without checking for previously installed keg-only or non-migrated versions.
+* `-v`, `--verbose`:
+  Print the verification and postinstall steps.
+* `--formula`:
+  Treat all named arguments as formulae.
 * `--env`:
   If `std` is passed, use the standard build environment instead of superenv.
 If `super` is passed, use superenv even if the formula specifies the standard build environment.
 * `--ignore-dependencies`: